Don’t Call It Hydra-Matic: The Rolls-Royce and Bentley Automatic Gearbox

 The first major change was a new case.
 Where earlier Hydra-Matic transmissions were primarily cast iron, the new unit had a cast aluminum case, including the bell housing, tail extension, and some internal castings.
 (Crewe-built transmissions already had an aluminum side cover and sump.)
 We haven’t found any figures suggesting what weight savings this change achieved, but we would guess something on the order of 60 to 70 lb (27 to 32 kg), offset somewhat by some of the other internal revisions.

 A second important revision, shared with Rolls-Royce and Bentley GM 400 transmissions, was an electric shift actuator system, providing fingertip control of the various driving ranges.
 The actuator was an external add-on, mounted on the side of the tail extension.
 It used a double-wound electric motor to move the transmission selector shaft lever, with a solenoid-operated brake to hold the actuator securely in place after each selection.
-Apparently having noted the troublesome results of earlier American attempts at electric shift control, Rolls-Royce added an access port in the transmission tunnel through which a small tommy bar (described in the workshop manual as the “Get-You-Home Bar”) could be inserted to manually operate the selector level if the electrical system failed.
+Apparently having noted the troublesome results of earlier American attempts at electric shift control, Rolls-Royce added an access port in the transmission tunnel through which a small tommy bar (described in the workshop manual as the “Get-You-Home Bar”) could be inserted to manually operate the selector lever if the electrical system failed.
 The electric shift actuator also had a new R-N-4-3-2 shift pattern; on earlier cars with the four-speed automatic, reverse was below “2” at the bottom of the pattern.

 1967 Rolls-Royce Silver Shadow drophead coupé (by H.J.
 Mulliner, Park Ward) interior and dashboard by Andrew Bone (CC BY 2.0)